 The pneumatic opening in this rib is not described by Riggs (1903, 1904), though it was mentioned briefly by Taylor (2009:792).
 It more closely resembles that documented by Marsh (1896:figure 7–8) in Brontosaurus excelsus (Figure 5A) and those found in other sauropods, in that it invades the tuberculum rather than the shaft.
 Specifically, the lateral portion of the tuberculum is anteroposteriorly deeper than the medial part, projecting posteriorly from the surface of the rib, and the opening is in the medial face of this projection, extending laterally into the bone.
 The opening has been fully prepared out and is lined with finished bone.
 It is shaped like a teardrop flattened on one side, extending parallel to the rib shaft.
-It measures 120 mm proximodistally and has a maximum width of about 33 mm, near its distal end: an exact measurement is impossible to determine as the medial margin of the opening merges smoothly onto the posterior face of the rib rather than ending in a lip, as the lateral margin does.
+It measures 120 mm proximodistally and has a maximum width of about 33 mm near its distal end: an exact measurement is impossible to determine because the medial margin of the opening merges smoothly onto the posterior face of the rib rather than ending in a lip, as the lateral margin does.
 The depth of the opening is about 50 mm towards its proximal end and 33 mm at its distal end.
 It is possible that the opening extended further proximally into the tuberculum.

 Other ribs of the Brachiosaurus altithorax holotype

 Riggs's descriptions mention Rib A and possibly Rib B, as discussed above.
-The collections contain three further ribs, for a total of five.
+The collection contains three further ribs, for a total of five.
 Of these, one has only part of the proximal end, one only a section of the shaft, and one a partial proximal end and a broken-off more distal portion.

 None of these ribs have visible pneumatic features.
 All of the ribs are large, heavy, and presumably fragile, and we have not attempted to move them from their supporting jackets.
-It is possible the hidden faces of these ribs have pneumatic features, but there is no particular reason to expect that they do.
+It is possible the hidden faces of these ribs preserve pneumatic features, but there is no particular reason to expect that they do.

 Pneumaticity in ribs of referred Brachiosaurus specimens

-Jensen (1985, 1987) referred several specimens to the brachiosauridae, and tentatively to the species Brachiosaurus altithorax.
-These include at least one rib, probably three, although ambiguities in his papers make it uncertain what he intended:
+Jensen (1985, 1987) referred several specimens to Brachiosauridae, and tentatively to the species Brachiosaurus altithorax.
+These include at least one rib, probably three, although ambiguities in these papers make it uncertain what he intended:

 Jensen (1987:figure 1F) illustrates the proximal portion of a rib, but the caption does not specify what specimen or taxon it was considered to belong to.
 It is implied but not stated to be part of the Potter Creek brachiosaur, and appears to have a featureless surface.

-Jensen (1987:figure 6B) (also appearing as Jensen 1985:figure 4B) shows a fiberglass resit cast of a “Jensen/Jensen quarry brachiosaur rib”, but the image contains almost no detail beyond the fact that is not the same rib as the one in his figure 1F.
+Jensen (1987:figure 6B) (also appearing as Jensen 1985:figure 4B) shows a fiberglass resin cast of a “Jensen/Jensen quarry brachiosaur rib”, but the image contains almost no detail beyond the fact that is not the same rib as the one in figure 1F of the same publication.

-Jensen (1987:figure 8B) shows the proximal portion of another rib, visible different from both the others, but the caption says “Supersaurus vivianae, right lateral view of mid-cervical vertebra”, which is obviously incorrect.
+Jensen (1987:figure 8B) shows the proximal portion of another rib, visibly different from both the others, but the caption says “Supersaurus vivianae, right lateral view of mid-cervical vertebra”, which is obviously incorrect.
 The identity and assignment of this rib is therefore unknown.

 There are no discernible pneumatic features on any of these ribs in Jensen’s illustrations, and Colin Boisvert (pers. comm., 2023) inspected these elements in collections and found no pneumatic features.
-These elements, together with all the brachiosaur material from Dry Mesa and Jensen/Jensen quarries are currently under restudy.
+These elements, together with all the brachiosaur material from the Dry Mesa and Jensen/Jensen quarries, are currently under restudy.

 Pneumaticity in ribs of other brachiosaurids